eliroca/azubi-timesheet/README.md

 # SUSE Apprentices Timesheets made easy

 ## Contributions are welcome:
-   + [ ] Adding "special" days like: vacation, school; only date and comment needed for that; 8h assumed for daily quota;
+   + [x] Adding "special" days like: vacation, school; only date and comment needed for that
    + [ ] Method to fill in records from json file to xlsx exported file
    + [ ] Method to create file names like `2019_10_eroca_timesheet.json` `2019_10_eroca_timesheet.xlsx` and implement where needed
    + [ ] Method to load specific json files of the given date's month and year